Nelgit007/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script for my first delete
 A script for first directory deletion
-A script that list files and hidden files in specified directoy and in a particular order
+A script that list files and hidden files in specified directoy and in a particular order A script that print the type of file with name iamafile